cutting white copper wires

 SJOOW and SOOW – STOOW, SEOOW, SEO, SJO, SO…

-Each letter stands for something in this case and there could be any combination of all letters.
+Each letter stands for something different, and you might see any combination of these letters.

-E – Elastomer – Usually hand in hand with the “T” for thermoplastic insulation
+• E: Elastomer — Usually goes hand in hand with the “T” for thermoplastic insulation

 What Does AWG Stand For?

-American Wire Gauge is the association that determines the diameter of each gauge size and the tolerance needed to be approved as a particular gauge.
+American Wire Gauge is the association that determines each gauge size’s diameter and tolerance.
 You might see “…a 4 AWG wire is…”.

 What Do PVC and PTFE Stand For?

-Polyvinyl Chloride and Polytetrafluoroethylene are both acronyms for hook up wire.
-PVC is used in applications up to 105ºC and PTFE is used in applications up to 200ºC.
-Otherwise, they are used in very similar applications such as wire harnesses, appliances and electronics.
+Polyvinyl chloride and polytetrafluoroethylene are both acronyms for hookup wire.
+PVC is for applications up to 105 degrees Celsius, and PTFE is for applications up to 200 degrees Celsius.
+Otherwise, they are for similar uses, such as wire harnesses, appliances and electronics.

 What Do SER and SEU Stand For?

-Service Entrance (“R” for round and “U” for flat) cables are used to bring power from the telephone pole on your street to your electrical box in order to supply it will enough power to fill your home.
-The only difference is one is round compared to flat.
-Flat cables have all of the conductors lying next to each other compared to bundled or twisted inside the jacket.
+Service entrance (“R” for round and “U” for flat) cables bring power from the telephone pole on your street to your electrical box, supplying it with enough power to fill your home.
+The only difference is their shape.
+Flat cables have all the conductors lying next to each other, and round ones have them bundled or twisted inside the jacket.

-Diesel Locomotive and Stage Cable are both single conductor portable cord cables.
-Stage lighting cable is used to connect high power lighting displays for concerts and DLO cable is used for industrial applications requiring a very powerful and protective cable reaching as high as 2000 volts with a dual insulation.
+Diesel locomotive and stage cable are single-conductor portable cord cables.
+Stage lighting cable connects high-power lighting displays for concerts.
+DLO cable is for industrial applications requiring a powerfully protective cable reaching as high as 2,000 volts with a dual insulation.

 Related Posts